 Many travelers to Vietnam always neglect the Cham civilization, not knowing what they are missing.
-Majority of tourists have little or no knowledge of the Cham Kingdom or its past glory.
+The majority of tourists have little or no knowledge of the Cham Kingdom or its past glory.

 Da Nang Museum of Cham Sculpture brings together everything about the past Cham Kingdom, including the extensive collection of the sculptures from the kingdom’s civilization, which occupied the central and southern Vietnam until the when the last ruins of the territory were destroyed by the Viet Kingdom back at the beginning of the 19th century.